 ust the mention of the word father can conjure up a myriad of emotions—some good and some bad.
 Most of us base our concept of God as a father on our experience with our earthly fathers.
 For those who were raised by a loving father, this lesson will bring up fond memories.
 Whereas, if you were raised in a family with an ungodly, abusive, absent, or emotionally disconnected father, then what we’re about to study may evoke memories that are anything but pleasant.
 Does that last statement describe your father in any way?
 If it does, you may be thinking, “If God is anything like my father, then I want no part of Him!”
 This is understandable if you are tormented by the haunting memories of an abusive or absent father.
 If this is the scenario that you most easily relate to, it may have left you with a false image of God that in no way resembles the God of the Bible.
 Therefore, it cannot be stressed enough the crucial role a father plays in the lives of his children.

 The truth is, many us are quite familiar with difficult family dynamics.
 However, as we deal with what could be for some, an extremely sensitive subject, let me assure you on the front end, our goal is healing.
 Intrinsic in all of us is a need to know God, our Father, as He really is—a God of real, unending, soul healing love.
-If you are apt to become depressed or despondent when thinking about your earthly father, when you come to know God as your real Father, your glum will be turned to gladness.
+If you are apt to become depressed or despondent when thinking about your earthly father, when you come to know God as your real Father, your gloom will be turned to gladness.
 You may need to get your tissue box handy for the tears of joy you will shed when you meet your heavenly Father.

 The Father Chose You